-“When the and tests came back positive for the Sacrament, we knew we’d uncovered something big,” said Aleksander Laster, head of the IOC anti-cheating taskforce.
-“Every athlete from the was on a cocktail of three distinct, but similar, PEGs: The Father, The Son, and The Holy Ghost.”
+“When the blood and urine tests came back positive for the Sacrament, we knew we’d uncovered something big,” said Aleksander Laster, head of the IOC anti-cheating taskforce.
+“Every athlete from the Vatican was on a cocktail of three distinct, but similar, PEGs: The Father, The Son, and The Holy Ghost.”

 “No wonder they broke the ski jump record by over 30,000 cubits.”